 - You choose.
 In the past, some banks automatically enrolled you in their standard overdraft services for all types of transactions when you opened an account.
-Under the new rules, your bank must first get your permission to apply these services to everyday debit card and ATM transactions before you can be charged overdraft fees.
+Under current law, your bank must first get your permission to apply these services to everyday debit card and ATM transactions before you can be charged overdraft fees.
 To grant this permission, you will need to respond to the notice and “opt-in” (agree) to the service.

 - Existing accounts.
-If you do not opt-in (agree), beginning August 15, 2010, your bank's standard overdraft services won't apply to your everyday debit card and ATM transactions.
+If you do not opt-in (agree), your bank's standard overdraft services won't apply to your everyday debit card and ATM transactions.
 These transactions typically will be declined when you don't have enough money in your account, but you will not be charged overdraft fees.

 - New accounts.
-If you open a new account on or after July 1, 2010, your bank cannot charge you overdraft fees for everyday debit card and ATM transactions unless you opt-in to have overdraft protection on your account.
-If you open a new account before July 1, 2010, your bank will treat you as an existing account holder: you will receive a notice about your bank's overdraft services and will need to opt-in if you’d like overdraft protection for your everyday debit card and ATM transactions.
+If you open a new account your bank cannot charge you overdraft fees for everyday debit card and ATM transactions unless you opt-in to have overdraft protection on your account.
+If you open a new account your bank will treat you as an existing account holder: you will receive a notice about your bank's overdraft services and will need to opt-in if you’d like overdraft protection for your everyday debit card and ATM transactions.

 Whatever your decision, the new overdraft rules give you flexibility.
 If you opt-in, you can cancel at any time.
 If you choose not opt-in initially, you can do so later.